weakweak/riff.tf/index.md

 ### Pre-Pull

 - Before the pull timer, Symbols of Death
-- 3 seconds on the pull timer, Symbols of Death
+- 5 seconds on the pull timer, Symbols of Death, and then come out of stealth
-- 1 second on the pull timer, Potion
+- 1 second on the pull timer, use Shadow Dance, Stealth, and Potion macro<sup>2</sup>

+2: See [macros](#macros) for the Shadow Dance, Stealth, and Potion macro.
+More details about this can be found in the [FAQ section](#frequently-asked-questions).

 ### Pull